All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is Ozempic FDA-approved for endometriosis?

 No. Ozempic is approved only for type 2 diabetes.
 Using it to address endometriosis-related inflammation or weight gain is off-label.
-However, endometriosis patients with type 2 diabetes can receive Ozempic for their diabetes, with anti-inflammatory and weight loss benefits serving as additional advantages.
+But endometriosis patients with type 2 diabetes can receive Ozempic for their diabetes, with anti-inflammatory and weight loss benefits serving as additional advantages.

 Is Ozempic or Wegovy better for endometriosis patients?